koriroys/pakyow-docs/docs/0003-0000-construction.md

     </body>
     </html>

+Containers can be defined from any view, and even defined multiple times in the same view.
+It just works.

 #### Root View Override

 The root view can be overridden at any point in the hierarchy by appending it to the folder name.
 For example, say a second root view was added called `another_root.html`.
 Using it for the `/sub` view path would look like: